 “The end of all our exploring will be to arrive where we started and know the place for the first time.”

-Richard K. Fox took over the National Police Gazette in 1877 and soon began featuring boxing within the Gazette’s pages.
+Back in 1877, Richard K. Fox took over the National Police Gazette and soon began featuring boxing within the Gazette’s pages.
 This was prize fighting, by the London Prize Ring Rules.
 There were no gloves, no wraps, no protection of any sort from the waist up.
 And it was totally illegal in every jurisdiction within the United States.

 Prize fighting had always been illegal in the U.S. But it was popular nonetheless, until the first high-profile tragedy occurred in 1842.
 In a match in Hastings, New York, Christopher Lilly essentially beat Thomas McCoy to death.
 And the combination of a law-enforcement crackdown and the public’s shock at the incident put a pall over the sport in this country for a generation.

 With the passage of time, however, the public’s taste for bare-knuckle boxing began to return, and then two things happened.
 Those things were Richard K. Fox and John L. Sullivan.

 Fox’s story can be found elsewhere in this website.
 But in a nutshell, he was the P.T.
 Barnum of publishing.
 He refined sensational journalism to a degree never before approached, and which is still the template for it to this day.
 Conflict was king, and shocking, in-your-face depictions of activities society preferred to sweep under the rug was queen.
 Bare-knuckle boxing fit this recipe to a T.